RoySegall/gizra.com/app/_posts/2016-10-15-restful-access-token.md

 author: RoySegall
 image: /assets/images/posts/access-token/cookies.jpg
-description: "Normally in Drupal we don’t need to worry about authentication, This post explains how to handle authentication with decoupled sites with Angular JS."
+description: "Normally in Drupal we don’t need to worry about authentication, This post explains how to handle authentication for decoupled sites with Angular JS."
 ---

 {% include setup %}

-When talking about a traditional Drupal site, we don’t need to handle authentication because Drupal has our back: a user submits the login form, gets a cookie, and starts using your awesome site.
+When talking about a traditional Drupal site, we don’t need to handle authentication because Drupal has our back - a user submits the log-in form, gets a cookie, and starts using the awesome site.
 But what about decoupled sites?
 How can we authenticate the user?

-Before diving into that part we need to understand the authentication types provided by RESTful:
+Before diving into this, we need to understand the authentication types provided by RESTful:

-  1. CSRF token - Will help the server to make sure the request is a valid request.
-If you'll inspect a standard Drupal form you can see the form contains a token.
-That token help Drupal to ensure the submitted form is valid form and not a fraud form.
+  1. CSRF token - Helps the server to make sure the request is a valid request.
+If you inspect a standard Drupal form, you will see that it contains a token.
+That token help Drupal to ensure the submitted form is valid and not a fraud.
 You can read more in this [blog post](https://cloudunder.io/blog/csrf-token/).
   2. Access token - RESTful will generate an access token and bind it to the user.